 - Make sure to take proper precautions in the summer months to keep yourself hydrated and your car safe from the heat by ensuring its coolant levels are always full and operating properly

 Was My Collision Caused by Weather Conditions? or Was Another Driver Responsible?

 When drivers negligently operate their vehicles on snow-covered or rain-filled roads, the chances of an accident occurring increase dramatically.
 While the weather may be a factor in the collision, if the driver who caused the crash was on their cellphone, speeding, following too closely, or driving under the influence, their negligence is the major factor of the crash.

-At Bertoldo, Baker, Carter & Smith, our Clark County attorneys can help you determine who was responsible for your collision and develop a legal strategy for financial recovery, so you are not left paying your medical bills, lost wages, or car repair or replacement costs on your own.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Clark County attorneys can help you determine who was responsible for your collision and develop a legal strategy for financial recovery, so you are not left paying your medical bills, lost wages, or car repair or replacement costs on your own.